adagrad/findb_dolthub/Readme.md

 ## Contribution
-Help with extending data sources and/or with maintening existing sources and jobs is highly appreciated!
+Help with extending data sources and/or with maintaining existing sources and jobs is highly appreciated!
 Contribute like you do with any other GitHub project by forking, and the submission of pull requests.
 Just make sure you follow the pattern.